 Cheap & Cheerful Holiday Party Ideas

 If you think being on a budget means you can’t throw a great holiday party, think again.
 As long as you plan ahead and think outside the traditional party box, you can host a memorable holiday bash that won’t give your budget a nasty hangover.
-Take a look at the alternative holiday party ideas and visit our Facebook page to let us know if you’re going to give one a try.
+Take a look at these fun and festive holiday party ideas.

 If you have your heart set on a holiday dinner party, plan a progressive dinner.
 This way, everyone who’s invited also takes part in the preparation.
 You have appetizers at one home, main course at another, dessert at another and so on.
 Depending on how many people are participating, you can even add a pre-dinner cocktail hour.
 It’s a fun way to spend an evening and everyone involved is only responsible for their portion of the meal.

 Host a Wine Tasting

 Providing liquor is often the most costly part of a holiday party.
 You can solve that by hosting a wine tasting and asking each guest to bring a favorite bottle to share, while you provide plenty of appetizers to go with it.

 If a kid-friendly gathering is more your style, invite families over for a cookie exchange.
 You provide the hot chocolate, coffee and warm cider, and everyone who’s invited brings a plate of homemade cookies or other treats to share.